 Wireframes are important stepping stones to visual design.
 Without wireframes, your cost has the potential to increase later in the process due to the need to correctly configure the layout of your pages.
 It’s a lot easier to move around simple grayscale visuals than it is to revise fully flushed out visual designs.

 The Feel Good Conclusion (complete with warm fuzzies)

 Your work as marketers is tough enough.
-Navigating the terms your website build team is using should require it’s own dictionary.
+You shouldn't have to navigate around definitions.
 So that’s really the point here.
-Don’t ever be afraid to ask the question.
-If the team you hire isn’t willing to dig in with you and ensure you fully understand their process, then they aren’t adding the highest value to the project.
-They should be your support, your advocates, your teachers.
-And that statement should translate into any language.
-If that’s not the case, you may need to set them straight ASAP.
+Don’t ever be afraid to ask a question so you can get confirmation.
+If the agency you hire isn’t willing to dig in with you so you can fully understand their process, then they're not valuing you as a client.
+Your agency should be your biggest supporters, advocates, and teachers.
+If that’s not the case, you should set them straight ASAP.